End Domestic Terrorism rally

 The End Domestic Terrorism rally, sometimes subtitled "Better Dead Than Red", was a far-right demonstration organized by the Proud Boys and held in Portland, Oregon on August 17, 2019.
 The event, the purpose of which was to promote the idea that the "antifa" anti-fascist movement should be classified as "domestic terrorism", received national attention.
-The rally drew more counter-demonstrators than participants—with at least one group urging its members in advance not to attend—and ended with the Proud Boys requesting a police escort to leave.
+The rally drew more counter-demonstrators than participants, with at least one group urging its members in advance not to attend, and ended with the Proud Boys requesting a police escort to leave.

 Planning

 The rally was organized by talk show radio host and former InfoWars staffer Joe Biggs, who is based in Florida, to protest Portland-based antifascists, and to have antifa declared a domestic terrorist organization.
 Proud Boys chairman Enrique Tarrio, a two-time convicted felon, was listed as an organizer on the event's Facebook page.
-Tarrio said the Proud Boys did "not [come] to Portland to cause problems," but to support "innocent people, journalists and our brave law enforcement officers".
+Tarrio said the Proud Boys did "not [come] to Portland to cause problems", but to support "innocent people, journalists and our brave law enforcement officers".

 Plans for the rally were confirmed as early as July 1, 2019, after protests held on June 29 resulted in clashes.
 Viral video of an incident on June 29 where conservative blogger Andy Ngo was assaulted by masked demonstrators led the Proud Boys to organize the rally.
 The city did not issue a permit for the event, which was planned to be held at Tom McCall Waterfront Park.
-Members of The Daily Stormer, and Oath Keepers were expected to attend.
+Members of The Daily Stormer and Oath Keepers were expected to attend.
 However, Oath Keepers backed out and "disavowed the rally for fear of being associated with white supremacists."

-Members of Three Percenters militia, and the white supremacist American Guard, both designated as hate groups by the Southern Poverty Law Center, attended the event.
+While, the members of a Three Percenters militia group, and the white supremacist American Guard attended the event.

 Biggs promoted the event by posting a video online in which he carries a "Trump-themed" baseball bat and t-shirt with the text "Training to Throw Communists Out of Helicopters", in reference to the summary execution of political dissidents in Chile under Augusto Pinochet's military dictatorship.
 He told participants not to bring weapons or fight unless they were in "imminent danger".

 The president of Oath Keepers discouraged members from attending the rally or associating themselves with white nationalists.